googleapis/sdk-platform-java/gapic-generator-java/DEVELOPMENT.md

 ## Set Up

 1. Clone this repo.

-2. Copy the Git pre-commit hooks.
+2. (OPTIONAL) Copy the Git pre-commit hooks.
 This will automatically check the build, run tests, and perform linting before each commit.
 (Symlinks don't seem to work, but if you find a way, please add it here!)

     ```sh
     cp .githooks/pre-commit .git/hooks/pre-commit
     ```

+3. Install [`bazelisk`](https://github.com/bazelbuild/bazelisk) in your `PATH`.

 ## Code Formatting

 - Run linter checks without actually doing the formatting.

     ```sh
-    bazel run //:google_java_format_verification
-    ```
-    or
-    ```sh
     mvn fmt:check
     ```

 - Format files.

-    ```sh
-    bazel run //:google_java_format
-    ```
-    or
     ```sh
     mvn fmt:format
     ```